ENCCS/intermediate-mpi/content/index.rst

 <https://creativecommons.org/licenses/by/4.0/>`_.
 The following is a
 human-readable summary of (and not a substitute for) the `full legal text of the CC-BY-4.0 license <https://creativecommons.org/licenses/by/4.0/legalcode>`_.
 You are free:

-- to **Share** - copy and redistribute the material in any medium or format
+- to **share** - copy and redistribute the material in any medium or format
-- to **Adapt** - remix, transform, and build upon the material for any purpose, even commercially.
+- to **adapt** - remix, transform, and build upon the material for any purpose, even commercially.

 The licensor cannot revoke these freedoms as long as you follow these license terms: